Apply for a free Special Use Permit on a Parks and Open Space property.

 - Activities that have 25 or more people.

-- Activities that do not fall under the generally accepted definition of passive use, regardless of number of people.
+- Activities that do not fall under the generally accepted definition of passive use, regardless of the number of people.
 Examples of passive use are hiking, biking, birding, and fishing.

 - Activities that occur outside open hours (open hours are sunrise to sunset).